holochain/holochain-rust/doc/holochain_101/src/json_string.md

 When prototyping or on deadline, this might be the most attractive option ;)

 This will likely cause problems upstream and downstream of what you are doing, or may be symptomatic of poorly handled JSON somewhere.
+This is _roughly_ how `Entry` used to work, with a `String` valued `SerializedEntry`and `JsonString` valued `Entry` that could be swapped between using a `From` implementation.

 Done correctly we can "onboard" values to `Foo` by simply carefully wrapping and unwrapping the `String`.
 Done badly, we reintroduce the possibility for invalid wrap/nest/etc. logic to creep in.

+This works best when the fields on `Foo` are private and immutable, exposed only through getter/setter/new style methods that internally convert between `JsonString` and `String`.

-This option is not really suitable if we _want_ to double serialize the nested JSON data when serializing `Foo`.
+This option is less suitable if we _want_ to double serialize the nested JSON data when serializing `Foo`.
 For an example of where we preserve JSON rather than trying to automatically deserialize or wrap it with structs, see the return values from `hdk::call` (not using structs, but similar ideas).

 Also consider that somebody reading your code might entirely miss the fact that `Foo::bar` is JSON data if all they read is the struct definition.